-The hotel, I’m sorry, resort, had several restaurants, a bar every floor, a bowling alley, a gym, a few stores, Starbucks; the works.
+The hotel, I’m sorry, resort, had several restaurants, a bar on every floor, a bowling alley, a gym, a few shopping stores, Starbucks; the works.
 We got lucky with our rooms considering they were on the 25th floor, which required you to swipe your key card on the elevator to press a floor.
 How fancy.
 After a seven and a half hour flight we were all pretty exhausted but the liveliness of the casino made you want to do just something.
 It was 11am so the first thing we did was change, get food, and go to the pool.
 Now the pool had mostly children and it was decently crowded but nothing beat laying in the sun by faux sand and a tiki bar.
 We could have found something to do in the area but we did what anyone in their mid-twenties would do after a long work day: grab a drink and take a nap outside.

-Now at this point the three of us decided we’d lay by the pool for a while, go relax in our room, reconvene in the casino, and play a few games before bed.
+At this point the three of us decided we’d lay by the pool for a while, go relax in our room, reconvene in the casino, and play a few games before bed.
 This was before we posted a picture of where we were on social media.
-This is also before our friend, who lived a couple hours away, texted us that she was heading here for a concert.
-This is before she invited us to go to said concert in exchange for a room to crash in.
+This was also before our friend, who lived a couple hours away, texted us that she was heading here for a concert.
+This was before she invited us to go to said concert in exchange for a room to crash in.
 The day actually got interesting.
 We made the last minute plans as she headed toward Reno from Sacramento and within a few hours we managed to find ourselves downtown listening to her friends’ band cover county music at a bar within another casino.
 Welcome to Reno where everything and everywhere is a casino!

 It turned into a really fun night and given we were going to be exhausted the next day for work, it was completely worth it.
 Our next day wasn’t nearly as eventful but if you’re ever in Nevada and can’t fork the money for Las Vegas, squint your eyes, take a shot and Reno just may do the trick for now.